Appeal Policy & Procedures for Health Care Professionals

 Back to top

-All first-level appeals must be submitted in writing within 180 calendar days of the date of the initial payment or denial notice or, if the appeal relates to a payment that was adjusted by Cigna HealthCare, within 180 calendar days from the date of the last payment adjustment.
+All appeals must be submitted in writing within 180 calendar days of the date of the initial payment or denial notice or, if the appeal relates to a payment that was adjusted by Cigna HealthCare, within 180 calendar days from the date of the last payment adjustment.

 Review the Claim Adjustment & Appeals Guidelines for additional information on how to submit an appeal.
+To allow us the opportunity to provide a full and thorough review, health care professionals should submit complete information with their appeal.

 Back to top